Last revised: August 21, 2022.

 2022/2023 – Up-to-Date Info on the Stingy Nomads website on the TDP Circuit and how to book it

 Parque Nacional Torres Del Paine in southern Chile is the location of one of South America’s great hikes.
 Some would go so far as to call it the #1 hike in the world.
-The writers of this post combed through a number of books which dealt with the topic of “the world’s best hikes” and recorded the frequency with which various hikes were mentioned.
+The creators of this website combed through several books that dealt with the topic of “the world’s best hikes” and recorded the frequency with which various hikes were mentioned.
 According to their calculations, the Torres del Paine Circuit came out on top!

 All images enlarge on a new page with a click; all blue text leads to a new web page with a click!

-The satellite map below outlines two of the possibilities for anyone drawn to dramatic granite spires, the massive glacial end of the Hiele Sur Icefield with El Glaciar Grey, and glacier-fed lakes.
+The satellite map below outlines two possibilities for anyone drawn to dramatic granite spires, the massive glacial end of the Hiele Sur Icefield with El Glaciar Grey and glacier-fed lakes.
 What visitors to Chile’s finest national park choose to do will depend on how much time, what sort of equipment and supplies, and how much interest they have.

 Option #2- the W

-The reward- standing at the Gardner Pass and taking in the view- for me the high point of the circuit, along with the Torres. the pic below does not really convey the total “wow” of the moment!
+The reward- standing at the Gardner Pass and taking in the view below- was the high point of the Circuit, along with walking up to the Torres themselves.
+The image below does not really convey the total “wow” of the moment!

 Take a look here if you want to see a fantastic 3D recreation of an eight-day TDP Circuit.
-It will give you a great idea of exactly what you are planning to do.
+It will give you a great idea of what you plan to do.

 Some months are a better bet for a park visit than others.
 Check here for the historical monthly averages for the particular month you were thinking of going to TDP – but realize that there are no guarantees, even in the prime stretch from November to April!